 - What is the difference between a co-op and an internship?

 - What is the starting salary for engineers?

 - What organizations have offered experiential learning or full-time jobs to students/new graduates?

-Yes, usually a test score of 3 or more, but exact equivalency can be found at the Admissions website.
+Yes, usually a test score of 3 or more is accepted, but exact equivalency can be found at the Admissions website.
 Students should contact their academic advisor when AP credits are posted to the University student record.
 This information can be viewed on their student record at my.uncc.edu.

 Take as much math and science as possible.
 In particular, take calculus and physics in preparation for the freshman plan of study.
 If you take AP Calculus and Chemistry classes and score a 3 or better on your examination, you may be eligible to move into more advanced classes your first year.

-Yes, but this usually requires more than four years of study depending on the choice of majors.
+Yes, but this may require more than four years of study depending on the choice of majors.

 Computer science is in a different college than computer engineering.
 A computer scientist tends to focus on programming and software rather than hardware.
 A computer engineer tends to focus on hardware although software and programming are certainly included in the computer engineering plan of study.
 Some courses are shared by both majors.
 Students deciding which major to choose should consult the respective department websites.